sylhare/sylhare.github.io/_posts/2020-05-04-Java-logging.md

 [Logstash](https://www.elastic.co/logstash) from _elastic_ is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite "stash."

-You can use the logstash encoder which provides logback encoders, layouts, and appenders to log in JSON and other formats supported by Jackson.
+You can use the logstash encoder which provides logback encoders, layouts, and appender to log in JSON and other formats supported by Jackson.

 ```kotlin
 implementation("net.logstash.logback:logstash-logback-encoder:6.2")